Aesop (brand): History

+As of 2017, Aesop produced 83 product formulations and three shaving accessories.
+In September 2018, Aesop launched a luxe homewares product.
+In 2020, Aesop introduced their first candle product line with three new scents titled Ptolemy, Aganice, and Callippus.

 For the company's national and international experience in sustainable development, and eco-friendly products, the Environment Possibility Award conferred the "Award of Green-Trend Leader" to Aesop in 2020.
+Aesop also became a certified B Corp in 2020, and re-certified in 2024.

+In April 2023, it was announced that L'Oréal intended to buy the brand for A$3.7 billion; the acquisition was completed in August.

+In December 2024, Michael O'Keeffe, Aesop's chief executive of more than 20 years, left the company.

 Corporate identity

 The brand has been noted for following a modern approach to prestige branding.
 This includes not using traditional advertisements or discount sales to promote its products but rather getting noticed and talked about for the design of its products, stores, events and communications.

 Name, logo, and branding

-According to founder Dennis Paphitis, the brand's name was inspired by the Greek fabulist and storyteller credited with a number of fables.
+According to founder Dennis Paphitis, the brand's name was inspired by Aesop, the Greek fabulist and storyteller credited with a number of fables.
 Originally named "Emeis" - which in Greek means "us", and the namesake of Paphitis's hairdressing salon at the time, the brand's name was changed to Aesop in response to the sometimes exaggerated claims made by competitors about their products.
 Aesop has a minimalist approach to branding, with their logo being a simple transcription of the brand's name in Optima font.
-Their brand image is described by Social Entrepreneur and Writer Tony Kearney as the key behind its success who credits Aesop with having crafted one of the most beautiful brand programs in existence.
+Their brand image is described by social entrepreneur and writer Tony Kearney as the key behind its success who credits Aesop with having crafted one of the most beautiful brand programs in existence.
 After 20 years of operation, the brand retained digital strategist Work & Co to redesign the online experience.
 The website redesign was critically acclaimed, winning three awards.